 In the United States, about 3.2 million people live with schizophrenia.
-To effectively manage the overwhelming symptoms of schizophrenia, the skilled team at Pacific Neuropsychiatric Specialists offers comprehensive care at their offices in Huntington Beach, Orange, Dana Point, and Costa Mesa, California.
+To effectively manage the overwhelming symptoms of schizophrenia, the skilled team at Pacific Neuropsychiatric Specialists offers comprehensive care at their offices in Orange County, Huntington Beach, Orange, Dana Point, and Costa Mesa, California.
 Whether you need outpatient therapy or intensive inpatient treatment, the psychiatric team works with you every step of the way to enhance your quality of life.
 If you’re struggling with schizophrenia, call the office nearest you to learn more.

 Schizophrenia is a chronic mental health disorder that influences how you think, act, and feel.
 For many with schizophrenia, it’s common to feel like they’ve lost touch with reality and find it difficult to cope with day-to-day life.